aiyengar2/test-charts/assets/README.md

-# Assets
+## Assets

-This folder contains Helm chart archives that need to be served from charts.rancher.io.
+This folder contains Helm chart archives that are served from charts.rancher.io.